What is data sharing?

 - Deposit the data in a General purpose repository.

 - If there isn’t any suitable repository that can harbour your controlled access data, it is recommended that you at least create a metadata record for the data in an Institutional or General purpose repository.

-- Data protection: how to make research data compliant to GDPR.
+How to make research data compliant to gdpr.